symfony/panther/README.md

 When you use the Panther client, the web server running in background will be started at runtime and stopped at test's teardown.

-If you want to save a few performances and launch the server at PHPUnit startup, you can add the `ServerListener` to your PHPUnit configuration:
+If you want to improve performances and launch the server at PHPUnit startup, you can add the `ServerListener` to your PHPUnit configuration:

 ```xml